ibm-cloud-docs/containers/cs_clusters.md

    3. Enter a name for your subnet and select the name of the VPC that you created.
    4. Select the location and zone where you want to create the subnet.
    5. Specify the number of IP addresses to create.
 VPC subnets provide IP addresses for your worker nodes and load balancer services in the cluster, so [create a VPC subnet with enough IP addresses](/docs/containers?topic=containers-vpc-subnets#vpc_basics_subnets), such as 256.
 You cannot change the number of IPs that a VPC subnet has later.
 If you enter a specific IP range, do not use the following reserved ranges: `172.16.0.0/16`, `172.18.0.0/16`, `172.19.0.0/16`, and `172.20.0.0/16`.
    6. Choose if you want to attach a public network gateway to your subnet.
-A public network gateway is required when you want your cluster to access public endpoints, such as a public URL of another app, or an {{site.data.keyword.cloud_notm}} service that supports public service endpoints only.
+A public network gateway is required when you want your cluster to access public endpoints, such as a public URL of another app.
 Make sure to review the [VPC networking basics](/docs/containers?topic=containers-plan_clusters#plan_vpc_basics) to understand when a public network gateway is required and how you can set up your cluster to limit public access to one or more subnets only.
    7. Click **Create subnet**.
 4. To allow any traffic requests to apps that you deploy on your worker nodes, modify the VPC's default security group.
     1. From the [Virtual private cloud dashboard](https://cloud.ibm.com/vpc-ext/network/vpcs){: external}, click the name of the **Default Security Group** for the VPC that you created.